This detailed beginner’s guide shows you how to install Windows 10 in VirtualBox on Linux.

 A couple of seconds later, you should see the option to install Windows:

-Note: At this time, if you see Windows logo with black background and it never starts to install, you may have to do a little tweak.
+Note: At this point, if you see the Windows logo with a black background and it never starts to install, you may have to perform a little tweak.

 As It’s FOSS reader Larry points out, “There seems to be an incompatibility between Virtualbox and Windows 10 1703.
 A virtual machine that runs W10 1607 fine will fail to boot W10 1703 -UNLESS- the following parameter is set: Under System – Acceleration you must set Paravirtualization to None and then reboot.”

-I think you can handle things from here as installing Windows is just a matter of few clicks.
-For your convenience, I am adding the screenshots in a gallery.
-Click on the images to enlarge them, if you need to take a hint.
+I think you can handle things from here, as installing Windows is just a matter of few clicks.
+For your convenience I’ve added the screenshots in a gallery.
+Click on the images to enlarge them if you need any hints.

-Once you have successfully installed Windows 10, you’ll find that the internet connection is shared with the virtual Windows as well.
-No need for further configuration.
-Here, It’s FOSS in Edge browser in Windows 10 inside a VM.
+Once you’ve successfully installed Windows 10, you’ll find that the internet connection is shared with the virtual Windows as well: no need for further configuration.
+Here’s It’s FOSS on the Edge browser in Windows 10 inside a VM.

-When you are done using the virtual Windows, you can go back to the main screen and switch off the virtual Windows from there:
+When you’re done using the virtual Windows, you can go back to the main screen and switch off the virtual machine from there:

-To start the virtual OS again, just click on the Start (green arrow) in the main screen of VirtualBox again.
+To start the virtual OS again, just click on Start (green arrow) on the main screen of VirtualBox again.
 That’s it.
-More on using virtual OS later.
-I think this gives you a good idea of how to install Windows in Linux Mint in first place :)
+More on using virtual operating systems later.
+I think this gives you a good idea of how to install Windows in Ubuntu or Linux Mint to begin with :)

-In a related post, you can learn how to create bootable Windows USB in Linux.
+In a related post, you can learn how to create a bootable Windows USB in Linux.

-Did this tutorial help you to install Windows in Linux using VirtualBox?
+Did this tutorial help you install Windows on Linux using VirtualBox?
 If you have questions or suggestions, feel free to drop a comment.